saymrwulf/litex-boards/notes.md

-2023-05-18T19:31:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2023-05-18T07:13:00 - Late-night bugfix on financial RL environment (litex-boards) 2023-05-18T20:46:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards)
+2023-05-18T19:31:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2023-05-18T07:13:00 - Late-night bugfix on financial RL environment (litex-boards) 2023-05-18T20:46:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2023-05-18T02:49:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards)